tkchafin/ADratio/README.md

 Scaffold	AD	X	Y	auto	MAP	MAP_value	X_J	Y_J	auto_J	JAYNE	JAYNE_value
 ```

-The additional columns are the posterior probability for each class (X, Y, auto); the chosen class according to the maximum a posteriori estimate (MAP); the probability value for the MAP classification (MAP_value); and 5 additional columns only present when <-J>.
+The additional columns are the classification probability values for each class (X, Y, auto); the chosen class according to the maximum probability estimate (MAP); the probability value for the MAP classification (MAP_value); and 5 additional columns only present when <-J>.
 These are: the relative evidence values for each (X_J, etc); the selected (highest evidence) classification (JAYNE); and the evidence value for the selected class (JAYNE_value).

 Finally, unless plotting is turned off (using <-x>), you will receive a histogram of the raw AD values ($out_hist.pdf):
 ![alt text](https://github.com/tkchafin/ADratio/blob/main/images/example_noClass.png)